Republic of German-Austria: Constitutional Assembly

 Elections to the Constituent Assembly were held on 16 February 1919 and for the first time women were allowed to vote.
 Out of the 38 German inhabited constituencies only 25 participated and 159 deputies were elected to the 170 seats with Social Democrats as the largest party.
 Social Democrats won 72 seats, Christians Socials 69 and German Nationalists 26.
 The Constituent National Assembly first met on 4 March 1919 and on 15 March a new government was formed, once again led by Karl Renner.
 Austrian Social Democrats, despite being one of the leading Marxist parties with its Austromarxism current, did not attempt to seize power or to institute socialism.
 However, the majority of conservative, Catholic politicians still distrusted them and this led to the fatal left–right split that plagued the First Republic and led to its downfall by 1934.

 Social Democrat leader Otto Bauer wrote: German-Austria is not an organism which has followed the laws of historical growth.
 It is nothing but the remnant of what remained of the old Empire after other nations had broken away from it.
 It remained as a loose bundle of divergent Lands.

 Failed union with Germany

 On 13 November 1918, German-Austria asked Germany to start negotiations of union and on 15 November sent a telegram to President Wilson to support union of Germany and Austria.

 On 12 March 1919, the Constituent Assembly re-confirmed an earlier declaration that German-Austria was a constituent part of the German republic.
-Pan-Germans and Social Democrats supported the union with Germany, while Christian Socialists were less supportive.
+Pan-Germanists and Social Democrats supported the union with Germany, while the Christian Social Party was less supportive.

 During spring and summer of 1919, unity talk meetings between German and Austrian representatives continued.
 All this changed after 2 June 1919 when the draft peace treaty with Austria was presented, which demonstrated that the Western Allies were opposed to any union between Germany and Austria.